 - 1 (19 oz.) bag frozen cheese tortellini

-- Add the sausage, spinach, tomatoes, chicken broth and cream cheese into a standard sized slow cooker.
+- Add the sausage, tomatoes, chicken broth and cream cheese into a standard sized slow cooker.
+Stir to combine.

-- Cook on low for 4 hours, stirring one or two times to help cream cheese dissolve.
+- Cook on LOW for 4 hours, stirring one or two times to help the cream cheese dissolve.

 - Then, stir in the spinach and frozen tortellini and cook for about 45 more minutes, until warmed through.